DP-colorings of uniform hypergraphs and splittings of Boolean hypercube into faces: 2-DP-colorings

-Consider a table of size $n\times \ell$ where every column correspond to a $(n-k)$-face of an antipodal covering of $Q^n_2$.
-Let us replace in the table symbols $1$ by $0$ and symbols $*$ by $1$.
-By definition, the resulting table is the incidence matrix of non-$2$-DP-colorable $k$-uniform hypergraph with $\ell$ edges.
+Consider a table of size $n\times \ell$, where every column corresponds to a $(n-k)$-face of an antipodal covering of $Q^n_2$.
+Let us replace in the table symbols $*$ by $0$ and other symbols by $1$.
+By the definition, the resulting table is the incidence matrix of a non-$2$-DP-colorable $k$-uniform hypergraph with $\ell$ edges.
 Consequently, we have the following statement.

-\begin{proposition} A $k$-uniform hypergraph with $\ell$ edges and $n$ vertices is non-$2$-DP-colorable if and only if its incidence matrix corresponds to a covering of $Q_2^n$ by $\ell$ pairs of antipodal $(n-k)$-faces. \end{proposition}
+\begin{proposition} A $k$-uniform hypergraph with $\ell$ edges and $n$ vertices is non-$2$-DP-colorable if and only if its incidence matrix corresponds to a $k$-covering of $Q_2^n$ by $\ell$ pairs of antipodal $(n-k)$-faces. \end{proposition}